Mohammed-Naeem-Patel/Drag-and-Drop-App/README.md

 ## 📌 Note

-This project was created for learning and practicing the HTML5 Drag and Drop API and improving JavaScript event handling concepts.
+This project was created for learning and practicing drag-and-drop functionality, DOM manipulation, and JavaScript event handling concepts.

 ---